310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 Back then, I was so worried that there was no way out of our predicament.
 I was so certain this would be the end—…

-That’s why I feel like what we’re going through right now is a hundred times better than back then, Tetora-kun.
+That is why I feel like what we’re going through right now is a hundred times better than back then, Tetora-kun.

 No matter how many wounds we receive, they won’t bring us anywhere near death — Instead, what we should do is endure that pain and advance forward.